strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 Consumers don't get records from closed segments or deleted segments, even if they are just marked as "deleted" but not actually removed from the file system.
 This is true even when a consumer starts to read the partition from the beginning.
 Longer retention won't have a direct impact on the consumers, but more on the disk usage.

-The overall retention mechanism works this way when the `log.cleanup.policy` is set to `delete`.
-For compacted (`compact`) topics, it is completely different.
-You can read more on compaction in the [Strimzi documentation](https://strimzi.io/docs/operators/latest/using.html#removing_log_data_with_cleanup_policies).

 ## Conclusion